What to see, what to do Saudi Arabia?

 In March-April, Taif lives to the rhythm of the rose petal harvest, an event that attracts many tourists.
 Summer is the season for camel festivals, but it is very, very hot.

-All tours of sites around AlUla (Hegra, Dadan, Jabal Ikhma, Old AlUla...) are guided and organized by the Royal Commission of AlUla.
-Tours can be booked at www.experiencealula.com or at the Winter Park visitor centers or at the entrance of the old souk.
+All visits to sites around AlUla (Hegra, Dadan, Jabal Ikhma, Old AlUla...) are guided and organized by the Royal Commission of AlUla.
+Tours can be booked at www.experiencealula.com, at the Winter Park visitor centers or at the entrance to the Old Souk.

-Nature tours in the deserts and mountains of the country are to be considered with a specialized agency, as well as diving in the Farasan Islands on the Red Sea or in Jubail in the Persian Gulf.
+Nature outings in the country's deserts and mountains should be booked with a specialized agency, as should diving in the Farasan Islands on the Red Sea or in Jubail in the Persian Gulf, bookable on the DiveXcape.com website.

 Smoking is not permitted in enclosed public spaces in Saudi Arabia.
 You may smoke outdoors.
 If you are a smoker and are planning an expedition into the wilderness, bring a pocket ashtray so you don't leave your cigarette butts in pristine spaces.